fmayala/TLA-EPB/README.md

 4. Run the **import_xfmr** script that corresponds to your platform.

 5. After running the **import_xfmr** script successfully run the **import_data** script.

+### Problems?

+If you are unable to place the data needed to import into the **imports_measure** and **imports_xfmr** folders on Linux it's probably a permission issue.
+Delete the folders and recreate them manually.
+Then repeat the above process.

+If you have any other problems, please create an issue describing the steps taken and what you are experiencing.